Rules and Regulations

 Art.
 12 Reservation for Weather Conditions

-The Organizers reserve the discretionary right, in case of weather emergency, to make changes to the Sierre-Zinal Race courses, to shorten them, or even to cancel one or more races.
+The Organizer reserves the discretionary right to modify the Sierre-Zinal Race courses, to shorten them, or even to cancel one or more of the races, depending on weather conditions.

 Art.
 13 Reservation for Extraordinary Situations